sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 #### 2.6.3.
 What is being done about this concern <!-- omit in toc -->

 This concern is not addressed at the strategy level (guiding policy) but needs to be reminded during its implementation.
-The following three careful considerations are necessary:
+The following two careful considerations are necessary:

-(1) Data Architecture may be too much of a specialized expertise to realistically be embedded within all DevOps team members (like coding, testing, and securing).
+1. Data Architecture may be too much of a specialized expertise to realistically be embedded within all DevOps team members (like coding, testing, and securing).
 As such, Data Architects would be individuals with membership on multiple DevOps teams and retain this specialized skill, especially for modelling API schemas and relational databases.
 This consideration regards the [DevOps teams standard definition](https://014gc.sharepoint.com/:w:/r/sites/TargetITSolutionDeliveryModel/_layouts/15/Doc.aspx?sourcedoc=%7BD84FE929-6C0B-469F-B2D4-2D3ECADEBF4F%7D&file=standard-devops-team-definition.docx&action=default&mobileredirect=true)  (one action in the section 3.
 Coherent set of actions).

-(2) IT Products must be architected with the notion that large amount of certain data may be required to be consumed by a specialized function (Data Analytics).
+2. IT Products must be architected with the notion that large amount of certain data may be required to be consumed by a specialized function (Data Analytics).
 Restful APIs do not provide the necessary performance requirement to transfer such large amount of data.
 Other protocols, such as Secure File Transfer Protocol (sFTP) or some of the [public cloud provider's services designed for such](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-input-import-export.html).